Slow Business Processing

 'constructor' => [

-'requestClass' => \support\Request::class, // request class settings
+'requestClass' => \support\Request::class, // Request class setting

-'appPath' => app_path(), // app directory location
+'appPath' => app_path(), // App directory location

-'publicPath' => public_path() // public directory location
+'publicPath' => public_path() // Public directory location

 ]